1 Child Support; who’s receiving it, who’s paying it, and how much?

 # 2 Possession and access schedules of the children.

 If you are in court, all the court can really do with child support is to follow the statutory guidelines.
-The court does not have any flexibility to say that one parent or the other should be paying for extracurricular activities, or most of the other expenses that go along with raising a child.
+The court does not have any flexibility to say that one parent or the other should be paying for extracurricular activities or most of the other expenses that go along with raising a child.
 In the Collaborative Divorce process, however, there is greater flexibility allowing the parents creativity in crafting a post-divorce parenting plan.
 The Collaborative process affords a family in transition the time needed to untie the knot.
 It gives an opportunity to figure out what the actual expenses are and will be for your children.

 The statutory guidelines for child support are often are confusing.
 Parties rarely have a full understanding of which expenses are expected to be paid for by child support.
 This confusion can lead to additional conflict post-divorce.
 In the collaborative process, the parties are encouraged to spell out exactly what are the ongoing and anticipated expenses for the children.
-That way both parents are on the same page which allows families to plan and budget with full understanding of how those child related expenses will be paid for going forward.
+That way both parents are on the same page which allows families to plan and budget with a full understanding of how those child-related expenses will be paid for going forward.

-A benefit the collaborative process, is that you actually take the time to go through the children’s anticipated expenses.
+A benefit the collaborative process is that you actually take the time to go through the children’s anticipated expenses.

 I have found it is really helpful for parents to put pen to paper and figure out exactly how much it costs to raise a child.
 They are able to discuss what the expenses are going to be.
 Then informed decisions can be made as to which camp or which extracurricular activities the child can participate in based on a predetermined budget.